-The Core Principles for Investment Policy-making aim to guide the development of national and international investment policy.
+The Core Principles for investment policymaking aim to guide the development of national and international investment policies.

-They call for integrating investment policy into overall development strategies, enhancing sustainable development as part of investment policies, balancing rights and obligations of States and investors in the context of investment protection and promotion, including CSR into investment policy-making, and encouraging international cooperation on investment-related challenges.
+They call for integrating investment policy in overall development strategies, enhancing sustainable development as part of investment policies, balancing rights and obligations of States and investors in the context of investment protection and promotion, including CSR into investment policymaking, and encouraging international cooperation on investment-related challenges.

 UNCTAD provides the policy know-how for moving from a traditional investment model to a new sustainable model.Read more...